axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 For both series used to calculate the derived series, an `alias` is applied and the `display` setting is `false`.
 The `time-offset` setting is applied to a second identical dataset and used in the third **[series]** expression as the subtrahend.

+**Compunded Annual Rate of Change**

+Because changes in life expectancy may be volatile from year to year, compounding the annual rate of change